 Chocolate Cake Batter Fudge

 I discovered the simplicity of cake batter fudge when I made my Valentine’s Day Fudge years ago.
-It’s an extremely versatile recipe where you can swap out ingredients.
+It’s an extremely versatile recipe that allows you to swap out ingredients.

 The only “cooking” you need to do is two minutes in the microwave.
-No using the stovetop and risk burning a pan and no need for a candy thermometer.
+You can use the stovetop without risking burning a pan, and there is no need for a candy thermometer.
 It’s seriously one of the easiest desserts I’ve ever made.

 Ingredients